openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 It is acceptable for a component to be maintained by a team or group as long as that arrangement does not reduce the reachability of at least one maintainer or reduce accountability for the above responsibilities.
-The maintaining team must have ways of direct contact, such as an email address and a GitHub team, that anyone can use to get hold of someone - it is completely acceptable for the team to figure out arrangements for list monitoring, such as an "on-call"
+The maintenance team must have ways of direct contact, such as an email address and a GitHub team, that anyone can use to get hold of someone - it is completely acceptable for the team to figure out arrangements for list monitoring, such as an "on-call"